 Priority, can be optionally set such that pick points with lower priority are considered only if higher priority ones are unpickable.

 Symmetry axis, can be optionally associated to the pick point.
 This is especially relevant for parts with axial symmetry.

 When an object has multiple ways of being picked, Pickit smartly selects the best one to use.
 It does so by following these steps:

 If a pick point tolerates variations, because it either has a symmetry axis or the robot tool has a flexible pick orientation, prefer orientations that are closer to the preferred pick point orientation.

 Select a pick point from the sorted list.

 If the initial configuration is unpickable (e.g. it’s too tilted or in collision) but the pick point tolerates variation, search for a pickable configuration that deviates as little as possible from the preferred orientation.

 If a pickable configuration is found, use it to pick the object, else continue with the next pick point.

 No pickable points?
 If no pickable point is found, the object is labeled as unpickable.

-If you click on a particular detection in the detection grid, you can learn which pick point was selected for picking.
+If you click on a particular detection in the objects table, you can learn which pick point was selected for picking.
 Also, if an object is unpickable, you can learn the reason why its pick points were not considered pickable.